 Reviews summaries typical of actual, contested UI cases, allowing the audience members to discharges, quits, suspensions due to physical restrictions, and other miscellaneous specialty areas.
-Cases prepared and session led by an experienced UI Administrative Law Judge.
+Cases are prepared and sessions are led by an experienced Appeal

 - Deciding Who is Eligible For

-Provides an overview of the primary issues affecting employee eligibility and employer liability for Unemployment Insurance benefits.
+Provides an overview of the primary issues affecting employee eligibility and employer liability for UI benefits.
 Includes a discussion of quits, discharges, offers of work, Offers an opportunity for the audience to ask questions about how and why UI benefits are paid.